Stroke

 Download/Print

-A stroke, also known as a cerebrovascular accident in veterinary medicine, is an acute circulatory disorder of the brain that leads to an undersupply of oxygen and nutrients to brain tissue.
-Unlike in humans, stroke occurs relatively less frequently in pets but is still a serious neurological emergency.
-Basically, there are two main types: ischemic stroke, where a blood clot blocks a vessel, and hemorrhagic stroke, where bleeding occurs in the brain.
-In dogs and cats, the ischemic type predominates, accounting for about 80% of all cases.
-The affected brain areas can be irreversibly damaged within a short time due to reduced supply, leading to neurological deficits, the severity of which depends on the location and extent of the damage.
+The stroke, also known as cerebrovascular insult in veterinary medicine, is an acute circulatory disorder of the brain that leads to an undersupply of brain tissue with oxygen and nutrients.
+Unlike in humans, stroke is relatively rare in pets, but it is a serious neurological Emergency.
+A basic distinction is made between two main forms: ischemic stroke, in which a blood clot blocks a vessel, and hemorrhagic stroke, in which Bleeding occurs in the brain.
+In dogs and cats, the ischemic type predominates, accounting for approximately 80% of all cases.
+The affected brain areas can be irreversibly damaged by the undersupply within a short time, which leads to neurological deficits, the severity of which depends on the location and extent of the damage.

 Causes

-Animals can also suffer from strokes, although they are not nearly as significant as in humans.
+Animals can also suffer strokes, although they are not nearly as significant as in humans.

-A stroke occurs when there is bleeding within the brain, or when blood flow to the brain or in areas of the brain is restricted or blocked by a clot.
-The restriction of blood supply can lead to the death of areas in the brain, which in turn results in corresponding functional failures.
+A stroke occurs when there is bleeding within the brain, or when blood flow to the brain or areas of the brain is restricted or stopped by a clot.
+The restriction of blood supply can lead to the death of areas in the brain, which in turn leads to corresponding functional deficits.

 In small animal medicine, a stroke is usually triggered by a blood clot.